 Health Policy and Management*

-Our department’s faculty and staff inspire students to make a difference through research and partnerships with South Florida health care and non-health care organizations as they explore innovative solutions to society’s most pressing public health problems.
-Some of the hot topics we grapple with each day include: Who has rights to health care and what kind of care should people receive?
+Graduates make a difference through research and partnerships with South Florida health care and non-health care organizations as they explore innovative solutions to society’s most pressing public health problems.
+Some of the topics include: Who has rights to health care and what kind of care should people receive?
 Which policies should we have in place to support small businesses for the next outbreak?
-What should we do to improve how we care for our nation’s veterans?
 Our students learn how to shape these discussions and debates.

-To contact the department for general information or advising appointments, contact Mileyvis “Mimi” Guzman at 305-348-7803 or firstname.lastname@example.org.
+To contact the department for general information or advising appointments, please contact us at 305-348-7803.

 Master's Level Overview (MPH)